Call for Demonstrations

-The ICSE 2024 Demonstrations Track aims to make the software engineering community aware of new advances in our field through compelling demonstrations that help advance research and practice.
-The track is a highly interactive venue where researchers and practitioners can demonstrate their tools and discuss them with attendees.
+The ICSE 2025 Demonstrations Track aims to make the software engineering community aware of new advances in our field through compelling demonstrations that help advance research and practice.
+The track is a highly interactive venue where researchers and practitioners can demonstrate their tools or technology and discuss them with attendees.

-Tool-based demonstrations describe novel aspects of early prototypes or mature tools.
+Tool-based demonstrations describe novel aspects of early prototypes or mature tools, including exciting new features of established tools.
 The tool demonstrations must communicate clearly the following information to the audience: